What service did mPower provide?

-The personalised wellbeing plans will focus on supporting self-management, and will include:
+The personalised wellbeing plans focus on supporting self-management and includes:

-- Social prescribing – connecting people to local activities and services which support health and wellbeing – will be a key component of the plans.
+- Social prescribing – connecting people to local activities and services which support health and wellbeing – is often a key component of any plan.

 - Digital health interventions – including integrated home and mobile monitoring solutions, digital health and wellbeing apps and video enabled care solutions.

-How does mPower fit with other activities related to keeping people well in the community?
+How did mPower fit with other activities related to keeping people well in the community?

-In 2017, we are engaging with target communities to find out what social prescribing activity and technology enabled health and care pathways already exist and make sure mPower complements them.
+We engaged with target communities to find out what social prescribing activity and technology enabled health and care pathways existed to make sure mPower complements them.

-mPower will be asking a range of stakeholders to get involved in each of the target communities:
+mPower worked with a range of stakeholders in each of the target communities:

 - GPs and other primary care professionals (health and social care)

-- Third sector and independent organisations with an interest in supporting the health and wellbeing of older people
+- Third-sector and independent voluntary organisations with an interest in supporting the health and wellbeing of older people

 - Local people in collaboration with project partners and stakeholder organisations